 How to Worship

 Worshipers pray to the monkey-god for help, success & good luck.
 Incense sticks are lit giving the small Tai Sia Huk Chou Shrine an almost permanent thin smoky haze.
-Worshippers make offerings of Oranges, Bananas, Rice and Orange Garlands.
-They also tuck banknotes on to the bodies of the images.
-People write messages & names on red strips of paper which get stuck on a wall.
+Worshippers make offerings of Oranges, Bananas, Rice, and Orange Garlands.
+They also tuck banknotes onto the bodies of the images.
+People write messages & names on red strips of paper that get stuck on a wall.
 These are wishes for good fortune for themselves & family members.
 As a visitor, you may do the same though you should also make an offering to the monkey-god.

 When to Visit Tai Sia Huk Chou Shrine